psteitz/text-classification/src/docs/supervised/README.md

 # Incremental training

 Incremental training breaks a training set into blocks and uses a form of teacher-student training and a modified loss calculation to train a sequence of models.
 Student models learn natural label probability distributions that result in correct classifications.
 Training examples that teachers get right are used to move student models toward natural distributions.
-Instead of using one-hot logits as training targets, the trainer uses the teacher's estimates in cross-entropy loss calculation, so all student model logits are taken into account in the loss function.
+Instead of using one-hot logits as training targets, the trainer uses the teacher's correct estimates in cross-entropy loss calculation, so all student model logits are taken into account in the loss function.

 The method works as follows.